 A. The Death of King John

 The death of a medieval king may not seem to have much connection with nidotherapy but connections with Newark are easier to find.
 King John died in Newark castle in 1216 and a play in the tradition of William Shakespeare will be performed at various venues in the town next year.
 So where is the connection to nidotherapy?
 Simple really, and if you look at other parts of this web-site you can see examples of people in different roles from their normal ones.
 If you want, or are contemplating, a change in your personal environment you can often test it out by acting.
-We will be needing quite a few people to take part in this production, which we hope will help to put Newark in the limelight in 2016, so if you are interested in taking part please get in touch with us.
-It could change your life!
+We needed quite a few people to take part in this production, which we hoped would help to put Newark in the limelight in 2016.
 More than that, we hope it will give the public a better view of King John, who has been treated pretty badly by history, and William Shakespeare himself did not not do much for him in his somewhat dreary play about him.
 The Death of King John may not seem like an uplift, but we intend it to be!

-‘The Death of King John’ will now be performed on 19th October, 2016, the exact date of his death 800 years ago, and also on the 20th, 21st and 22nd October.
-Auditions are now taking place at venues in Newark; all those interested please get in touch with us.
+‘The Death of King John’ was performed on 19th October, 2016, the exact date of his death 800 years ago, and also on the 20th, 21st and 22nd October.

 Harley Smith is a 10 year old boy with autism living in Farndon, just south of Newark.
 He disappeared from home on the morning of Sunday 26th July.
 His parents were petrified that he could fall into a pond, drown in the River Trent, or have an accident on the road.
 What has this got to do with nidotherapy?
 Nothing so far, but what happened next contained many of the essentials of nidotherapy – collaboration to solve a problem, recognition of environmental triggers, and a trail of action that led to a solution.
 His family alerted neighbours and before long a posse of Farndonians were scouring the roads and hedgerows looking for Harley.
 Before long he was found, at the Rose & Crown pub in the village, where he had been several times before with his parents, where he was quite unharmed.
 So a systematic collaborative manipulation of the environment led to quick success and improved well-being all round.
 This example of ‘instant nidotherapy’ might seem a bit trite and ordinary, but it rightly belongs to this page on nidotherapy in Newark.
 Although most problems raised in nidotherapy are more difficult to solve, this example gives many clues and it is unlikely that the benefit will end now.
 The Smith family are likely to feel much more at home, at home.